ItsLeon15/mysterium-node-data/README.md

 - Allow users to choose how many nodes are displayed per page.
 - Add functionality for exporting the data to a CSV or Excel file.
 - Add more data to the JSON file to make the app more useful.

+## Contributing and Feature Requests
+If you want to contribute to this project or have a feature request, please feel free to submit a pull request or open an issue.
+Any contributions or feedback are greatly appreciated!